-Start with physical spaces; create places with whiteboards, note pads, and other tools that teams can use to bat around ideas and create new approaches.
+Start with physical spaces.
+Create places with whiteboards, note pads, and other tools that teams can use to bat around ideas and create new approaches.
 Look for virtual spaces as well, such as in your company’s chat tools or intranet, where employees can take notes, hang out, and chew over problems.
 You might even email out challenges and encourage them to ask friends what they think the best solution is.

 8. Promoting, Supporting and Treasuring Innovation

-When somebody has a great idea, or makes the lives of their colleagues easier in some way, everyone in the company should know about it.
+When somebody has a great idea or makes the lives of their colleagues easier in some way, everyone in the company should know about it.
 Sure, everyone likes praise and being rewarded for their efforts, but this also communicates the value of innovation.

 Innovation thrives on transparency.
 Everyone should be able to determine where ideas came from, why those ideas were suggested, and to see how innovation strategy was applied to refine and create something finished from the idea.

 Be sure to center what the idea achieved for individual employees as well as who had the idea.
-If your group has to fill out less paperwork, commit less of their budgets to a fixed cost, or has a new product feature that brought a client from a maybe to a contract, that’s inspiring for everyone.
+If your group has to fill out less paperwork, commit less of their budgets to a fixed cost or has a new product feature that brought a client from a maybe to a contract, that’s inspiring for everyone.

 9. Valuing Innovation At The Top

 That makes leadership promoting and valuing innovation crucial to any innovation strategy.
-In addition to talking about innovation, they should be pointing people towards the tools, offering feedback on relevant ideas, and leading by doing when it comes to innovation.
+In addition to talking about innovation, they should be pointing people toward the tools, offering feedback on relevant ideas, and leading by doing when it comes to innovation.